Following the Festaiuolo

 Temenuzhka Dimova (PI), Raphael Rosenberg

-During the 15th century, some theatrical plays contained a specific character, called the festaiuolo, performing the role of mediator for the audience during the action.
-As stated by Michael Baxandall (1988), the pictorial figures that are “catching our eyes and pointing to the main action” are inspired by the festaiuolo and refer to a real experience for the beholders of that time.
+During the 15th century, some theatrical plays featured a specific character, known as the festaiuolo, who acted as a mediator between the stage action and the audience.
+As stated by Michael Baxandall (1988), the pictorial figures that are “catching our eyes and pointing to the main action” were inspired by the festaiuolo and referred to a familiar, embodied experience for contemporary beholders.

-Pointing gestures appear to have a clear purpose in the image: the eyes are supposed to follow them.
-The simple and primordial structure, in which one character is showing us the main scene or some key element, progressively evolved into more complex deictic compositions.
-Between the Renaissance period and the late 17th century, pointing gestures multiply inside the main scene, comprising different functions.
-In the Trattato della pittura Leonardo da Vinci called them the atti dimostrativi, stressing that they are useful not only for spatial but also for temporal references.
-In other words, deictic signs became tools of internal visual organization, emphasizing the relationships between different characters, symbolic attributes and chronological sequences of the story.
+Pointing gestures in painting appear to have a clear purpose in the image: they are meant to be followed by the viewer's eyes.
+What initially took the form of a simple and primordial structure - one figure indicating the main scene or a key element, progressively evolved into more complex deictic compositions.
+Between the Renaissance and the late 17th century, pointing gestures multiplied within pictorial space and assumed a variety of functions.
+In his Trattato della pittura Leonardo da Vinci referred to them as atti dimostrativi, emphasizing their usefulness not only for spatial but also for temporal references.
+In this sense, deictic signs became tools of internal visual organization, highlighting relationships among figures, symbolic attributes and chronological sequences within the narrative.

-In Art History it has been assumed that pointing gestures direct the eye and the attention of the beholder in order to facilitate the understanding of the content.
-However, this assumption has never been investigated empirically.
-Neither is there a differentiated theory of deixis in painting, nor do we know whether, to what extent and how deixis influences the beholder’s gaze.
+Art historical scholarship has long assumed that pointing gestures direct the beholder's gaze and attention in order to facilitate the understanding of the depicted content.
+However, this assumption has never been empirically tested.
+Nor does there exist a differentiated theory of deixis in painting, and little is know about whether, to what extent and how deixis influences the beholder’s visual exploration of an image.

-In this project, we will use eye trackers to measure the eye movements of beholders looking at paintings in which deixis plays an important role.
-We will also submit questionnaires to the participants and test their understanding of the paintings.
-The gaze movements of three different experimental groups will be compared: art experts, lay persons, and Deaf fluent speakers of Austrian Sign Language.
+The project addresses these gaps by employing eye tracking methods to measure the eye movements of beholders looking at paintings in which deixis plays a central role.
+We also conducted open interviews to test the interpretation and the understanding of the artworks.
+Gaze patterns were compared across three experimental groups: art experts, lay persons, and Deaf fluent users of Austrian Sign Language (ÖGS).

-In answering these and other research questions, our study will contribute to the field by extending the theoretical framework of Art History in regard to pictorial deictic gestures.
-It will also clarify how the visual perception of hand signs, meant to guide the gaze, unfolds and how they influence the interpretation of paintings.
-Importantly, it will deliver new insights about cultural and linguistic particularities of art beholders.
-Finally, it will extend the fields of Gesture Studies and Cognitive Linguistics, revealing unknown commonalities between living gestural cultures and pictorial traditions.
+By addressing these questions, the study contributed to Art History by expanding its theoretical framework concerning pictorial deictic gestures.
+It clarified how the visual perception of hand signs intended to guide the gaze unfolds and how these signs shape the interpretation of paintings.
+More broadly, the project offered new insights into cultural and linguistic differences among art beholders and extended the fields of Gesture Studies and Cognitive Linguistics by revealing previously unexplored connections between living gestural cultures and pictorial traditions.

-The project is led by art historian Temenuzhka Dimova, specialized in the study of hand gestures in Early Modern painting, and art historian Raphael Rosenberg, a pioneer of implementing eye tracking in this field (both Laboratory for Cognitive Research in Art History, University of Vienna).
+The project was led by art historian Temenuzhka Dimova, a specialist in hand gestures in Early Modern painting, and art historian Raphael Rosenberg, a pioneer in the application of eye tracking methods to art historical research (Laboratory for Cognitive Research in Art History, University of Vienna).

 Funded by the Austrian Science Fund (FWF), ESP 37-G